 On September 21, 2018, Gov. Ralph DLG Torres signed a bill into law making cannabis legal both for medical purposes and adult use.
 Gov. Torres issued a line-item veto of a handful of specific provisions — such as the fees — and requested some additions to the program.
 In summer 2019, the legislature passed and Gov. Torres signed an implementation bill.

 The new law allows both adults who are 21 or older and medical cannabis patients of any age to possess and purchase limited amounts of cannabis.
 Home cultivation is allowed, provided the individual registers and pays a fee.
 The proposal charges a new Cannabis Commission with regulating and licensing six types of marijuana businesses — producers, processors, retailers, wholesalers, lounges, and testing facilities.
 The commission was appointed in September 2019.

 Guam was the first United States territory to legalize medical marijuana in 2014.
 Guam legalized medical marijuana for "debilitative conditions" via referendum in the November 2014 mid-term elections, with 56% voting in favor.
 Guam had previously attempted to legalize medical marijuana in 2010, but the effort was unsuccessful.

 Implementation has been slow.
 In February 2018, then-Gov. Eddie Calvo signed a bill into law — Public Law 34-80 — to create rules and regulations for the medical cannabis program.
 No one has applied for a costly testing laboratory license.
 In October 2018, Calvo signed a bill allowing patients to cultivate their own cannabis.

 Puerto Rico’s governor signed a medical cannabis bill into law in 2015.
 The Department of Health implemented the law.
-As of March 2018, there were more than 20,000 registered patients, and, as of August 2018, more than 30 dispensaries are licensed.
+As of March 2021, there were 114,274 registered patients.